 What To See and Explore

-Hong Kong is never complete without a visit to Disney Land and Madame Tussauds.
+Your Hong Kong Itinerary is never complete without a visit to Disney Land and Madame Tussauds.
 And the stay location will fully help you with this, as connectivity will not be a major problem.
 From fireworks to mind-boggling rides, Disney land is all about endless fun.
 Combine that with a memoir aside your favorite Hollywood and Bollywood Stars, and you can boast your friend about your trip back home.

 The best way to explore Hong Kong is to keep it nice and slow.
 What better option can you have than hopping on to a tram?
 Evenings are best experienced with the spectacular nighttime views of the Hong Kong skyline aboard the Bauhinia Harbor cruises.